Brennan-Flood/BlissCord/README.md

-# DiscordClone
+# BlissCord

-DiscordClone is a clone of the gaming-oriented messaging app Discord.
+BlissCord is a clone of the gaming-oriented messaging app Discord.
 It was developed using a Rails/PostgreSQL backend, with a React frontend.

 ## Live Site!